A Republican Candidate Has Dropped Out After Insulting A Parkland Survivor As A "Skinhead Lesbian"

 González tweeted about Gilchrist's decision to run, saying that "all I can say is Thank You."

-On Friday, Gibson dropped out of the race, saying "it’s the best thing for everybody."
+On Friday, Gibson dropped out of the race, saying, "It’s the best thing for everybody."

 “I am not walking away with my head hung low," he told the Press Herald.
 "I am walking away with my head held high.”

-He has since deleted his personal Twitter and sent his campaign Twitter to private.
+He has since deleted his personal Twitter account and set his campaign's Twitter to private.

 BuzzFeed News was unable to reach Gibson for comment.

-After Gibson's announcement, González and Hogg's fellow classmate and activist Sarah Chadwick pulled no punches.
+After Gibson's announcement, González and Sarah Chadwick, another activist and Parkland student, pulled no punches.

 "It's what he deserves," she tweeted.